Catalogues Information

 Flux Error (0.2-2kev) erg·cm-2·s-1 Flux error in the 0.2-2 keV band

-The XMM-OM serendipitous ultraviolet source survey CATALOGUE (XMM-suss5.0)
+The XMM-OM serendipitous ultraviolet source survey CATALOGUE (XMM-suss6.2)

-The SUSS5.0 catalogue is a catalogue of sources serendipitously detected by the Optical Monitor (OM) on board the XMM-Newton observatory.
-It provides source positions, magnitudes and fluxes in six broad-band ultraviolet and optical filters for more than 5.9 million sources, as well as profile diagnostics and variability statistics.
+The SUSS6.2 catalogue is a catalogue of sources serendipitously detected by the Optical Monitor (OM) on board the XMM-Newton observatory.
+It provides source positions, magnitudes and fluxes in six broad-band ultraviolet and optical filters for more than 6.6 million sources, as well as profile diagnostics and variability statistics.

-The data processing was performed at the European Space Astronomy Centre (ESAC, Madrid, Spain) using the XMM Science Analysis Software system (SAS) version 18.0.
-In addition to covering a larger observation period, this fifth release includes flagging of sources affected by a patch of reduced sensitivity near the boresight, caused by erroneously V-filter exposures during an observation of Jupiter in July 2017 (revolution 3224).
+The data processing was performed at the European Space Astronomy Centre (ESAC, Madrid, Spain) using the XMM-Newton pipeline processing system (PPS) that invokes the XMM Science Analysis Software (SAS) - the vast majority of observations having been processed using SAS versions 18 and 19.
 For more details on this release of the catalogue, go to this page.

 Column name Units Description